Komil484/small_python_projects/README.md

 A bunch of small unrelated python projects

-1. combinations_of_an_alphabet
+1. combinations_of_an_alphabet:
-  Takes in, as input, an alphabet and a size, then outputs all combinations of that size of the alphabet
+   Takes in, as input, an alphabet and a size, then outputs all combinations of that size of the alphabet's characters